asavinov/intelligent-trading-bot/README.md

 - hyper-parameters can be used for fine-tuning

 Configuration in config:
-- label_horizon - this number of rows will be removed from the head before training because we do not have labels (in fact, it makes sense only for high-low but still it is better remove some latest records)
+- label_horizon - this number of rows will be removed from the head before training so train set will be smaller and latest records will not be used.
+It makes sense for high-low because labels are computed from future data
 - labels - all algorithms will be trained for all labels.
 Choose labels for high-low or top-bot cases
 - features_kline - these columns will be selected for training